 - $500,000 (as opposed to $2 million) for policy years beginning on or after September 23, 2012 but before January 1, 2014.

-Annual limits for “essential health benefits” are completely prohibited for policy years beginning on or after January 1, 2014.
+Annual limits for "essential health benefits" were completely prohibited for policy years beginning on or after January 1, 2014.
 In addition, student health insurance plans must cover all essential health benefits effective January 1, 2014.
+However, in some cases transition relief could apply to extend application of the ACA requirement to cover essential health benefits for an additional policy year (see Q/A 29).

 For these purposes, "essential health benefits" include: